erickfm/soma/README.md

 By default the mesh is saved via SSH to `192.168.1.140` under `~/soma/output/<uuid>.obj`.
 Provide the `--output` argument to override the destination.

+The `--resolution` flag controls the Cube decoder's resolution base and defaults to `9.0`.